biocro/biocro/developer_documentation/adding_the_boost_libraries.md

  - Type `.\b2` and press enter.
 This may also take a little while.

-Now the Boost libraries have been built, and we are almost ready to use bcp.
+Now the Boost libraries have been built, and we are almost ready to use `bcp`.
-However, we need to explicitly build the bcp tool using the `Boost.Build` tool, which is cryptically named `b2.exe`.
+However, we need to explicitly build the `bcp` tool using the `Boost.Build` tool, which is cryptically named `b2.exe`.

  - In a VS developer prompt, cd into the tools/bcp directory: e.g., `cd C:\Program Files\boost\boost_1_71_0\tools\bcp`.